KummariAristotle/Employee-Management-System/README.md

 ## Learning Outcomes

 This project demonstrates practical knowledge of database design, normalization, primary and foreign keys, entity relationships, data integrity, and SQL-based data management.
 It provides hands-on experience in designing a real-world HR management database system used to support employee and payroll operations.

-## Conclusion

-The Employee Management System database provides a structured approach to managing employee-related data within an organization.
-By integrating employee records, job departments, qualifications, salary structures, leave management, and payroll information into a single relational database, the system improves data organization, consistency, and operational efficiency.